Why Identity Has Become the Primary Attack Surface

 - CI/CD credentials

-- Workload identities
+- Workload identities in AWS and Azure

-- Application-to-application trust
+- Application-to-application trust relationships

-They do not challenge with MFA.
-They are not reviewed with the same discipline.
-They are often created for convenience, expanded over time, and left with broad access long after the original business need has changed.
+These identities tend to be persistent, highly connected, and operationally critical.
+They also get less scrutiny than human users.
+They don't challenge with MFA.
+They aren't reviewed with the same discipline.
+They usually get created for convenience, expanded over time when something breaks, and then left with broad access long after the original use case has changed.

-Identity is no longer just an IAM problem
+Identity isn't just an IAM problem anymore

 - Privilege changes

-- Access path expansion
+- Access path expansion over time

-- Risky delegation
+- Risky delegation and consent grants

-- Trust misuse
+- Trust misuse (conditional access bypass, federation abuse)

 - Abnormal administrative actions

-- Suspicious application grants
+- Suspicious application grants and OAuth consent

 Conclusion